Lautum Regularization for Semi-supervised Transfer Learning

 Second, we perform a transfer to the target set by training (fine-tuning) the entire network using the labeled samples from the target training set, where the mini-batch size remains the same as before.
 As in \cite{Zhou_2018_SSL_TL}, we fine-tune the entire network since this best fits the settings of semi-supervised learning.
 As mentioned above, we do not apply the Lautum regularization at this stage as we empirically found that it does not improve the results.

-We examine 4 different methods of transfer learning: (1) standard supervised transfer which uses the labeled samples only.
-(2) Temporal Ensembling semi-supervised learning as outlined in \cite{Laine_18_TemporalEnsembling}, applied in a transfer learning setting.
-Temporal Ensembling is applied in the post-transfer training stage, where the weights are initialized using the network trained on the source dataset.
-(3) Lautum regularization - our technique as described in Section~\ref{sec:Lautum information based semi-supervised transfer learning}.
-(4) The combination of Lautum regularization and Temporal Ensembling.
-Note that the Lautum regularization is applied before the transfer whereas Temporal Ensembling is applied after it.

 We perform our experiments on the MNIST and CIFAR-10 datasets.
 For MNIST we examine the transfer to the notMNIST dataset, which consists of 10 classes representing the letters A-J. The notMNIST dataset is similar to the MNIST dataset in its grayscale styling and image size, yet it differs in content.
 For CIFAR-10 we examine the transfer to 10 specific classes of the CIFAR-100 dataset (specifically, classes 0, 10, 20,...,90 of CIFAR-100, which we reclassified as classes 0, 1, 2,...,9 respectively).
 These CIFAR-100 classes are different than the corresponding CIFAR-10 ones in content.
-For example, class 0 in CIFAR-10 represents airplanes whereas class 0 in CIFAR-100 represents beavers etc.

-Both in the MNIST $\rightarrow$ notMNIST case and the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case we use the same CNN as in \cite{Laine_18_TemporalEnsembling}.
-The architecture of the network is illustrated in Appendix~\ref{sec:The CNN architecture used in our experiments}.
-The results of an ablation study we have conducted are in Appendix~\ref{sec:Ablation study}.
+For example, class 0 in CIFAR-10 represents airplanes whereas class 0 in CIFAR-100 represents beavers etc. Both in the MNIST $\rightarrow$ notMNIST case and the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case we used the same CNN as in \cite{Laine_18_TemporalEnsembling}.
+The architecture of the network is illustrated in Appendix~\ref{sec:The CNN architecture used in the experiments}.